dwbuiten/obuparse/README.md

 -----

 The `tools` directory contains some example tools used during development.
-In the future, it will gopefully contain some more useful things like an OBU dump tool.
+In the future, it will hopefully contain some more useful things like an OBU dump tool.